The role of the Financial Service Providers Register (FSPR)

 The register holds information about different types of financial service providers, including:

-Not all people or businesses providing financial services have to register on the FSPR.
-There are some exemptions such as lawyers, chartered accountants, tax agents and real estate agents who provide financial services as a necessary part of their practice.
+Not all individuals or businesses providing financial services are required to register on the FSPR.
+There are some exemptions that apply to professionals such as lawyers, chartered accountants, tax agents and real estate agents, who provide financial services as a necessary part of their practice.

 The register contains information about each registered FSP, including:

 - their name, along with any trading names

 - their registration number (FSP number) and registration date